 Unfortunately, you’ll only earn points at the full rate for the first $10,000 spent per month.
 After this, the earn rate halves (as of May 2020).
 Also, this card is a poor earner for transactions in Australian Dollars, earning only 1 CommBank Awards point per dollar at the full rate.
 There is a $35 monthly fee which is waived if you spend at least $2,500 on the card each month.

 Coles Rewards Mastercard

 The Coles Rewards Mastercard has an annual fee of $99, but awards an uncapped 2 Flybuys points per dollar spent in Australia or overseas.
-Flybuys points can be converted to Virgin Australia Velocity points at a rate of 870 Velocity points for every 2,000 Flybuys points, up to a maximum of 138,000 Flybuys points annually.
-The transfer rate increases to approximately 2:1 during regular promotions offering 15% bonus Velocity points on transfers from Flybuys.
+Flybuys points can be converted to Virgin Australia Velocity points at a rate of 500 Velocity points for every 1,000 Flybuys points.
 This is very much a no-frills credit card, but the Velocity earn rate is competitive given the lack of foreign transaction fees.